 A fiduciary needs to act in someone else's best interests at all times, and must subordinate personal interests to those of someone else whenever a conflict comes up within the relationship.
-If you need advice about your rights in a case of breach of fiduciary duty, contact the Provost Umphrey Law Firm L.L.P. in Beaumont, Tyler, Little Rock or Nashville.
+If you need advice about your rights in a case of breach of fiduciary duty, contact the Provost Umphrey Law Firm L.L.P. in Beaumont, Tyler and Nashville.

 Who Is Bound to Fiduciary Standards?

 Many people are acting as fiduciaries without necessarily being aware of the nature of their responsibilities.
 Corporate officers, members of a partnership and other relationships within a business entity are fiduciaries to one another and to the shareholders.
 Misappropriation of corporate or partnership opportunities, self-dealing, conflicts of interest, or disloyalty of action — for example, giving a competitor confidential customer information in exchange for a promise of future employment — all represent breaches of fiduciary duty within a business entity.